There are several different types of partnerships, and the one you choose to form will have distinct implications on how your business operates.

 How to Document the Type of Partnership You’ve Selected

-The type of partnership you select will impact the management, taxation, legal status, investment, and start-up requirements of your company.
+The type of partnership you select will impact your company’s management, taxation, legal status, investment, and start-up requirements.

-Once you and your business partners have decided whether to operate as a general, limited, or limited liability partnership, make sure to document the terms of the arrangement in a partnership agreement.
+Once you and your business partners have decided whether to operate as a general, limited, or limited liability partnership, document the arrangement’s terms in a partnership agreement.